shahriarabiddut/shahriarabiddut/README.md

 Welcome to my GitHub profile! 👋 I'm Shahriar, a passionate Junior Web Developer with a strong background in building full-stack web applications.
 I specialize in JavaScript, the MERN stack (MongoDB, Express, ReactJS, NodeJS), and have intermediate experience with Laravel and PHP.

+- 🔭 I’m currently working on self improvement.
+- 🌱 I’m currently learning how to survive.
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- ✨ Creating bugs since
+- 🎯 Goals : Become Senior Developer BY 2026!
+- ⚡ Fun fact: I love to spent time with people!

 ## 🔧 Skills and Technologies
 - **Languages:** JavaScript, PHP,Python, HTML5, CSS3
 - **Frontend:** ReactJS, Tailwind CSS, Bootstrap, daisyUI